Selective high school practice tests

 Number of questions Time Test type

-The writing test consists of a topic which you must write about according to the instructions.
+The writing test consists of a topic which the student must write about according to the instructions.

-This test assesses the creativity of your ideas and your ability to write effectively for a purpose and audience.
+This test assesses the creativity of the student’s ideas and their ability to write effectively for a purpose and audience.
 The test will also assess grammar, punctuation, spelling and vocabulary.

-Your writing must address the given topic, otherwise it will be marked lower, regardless of your fluency or creativity.
+The student’s writing must address the given topic, otherwise it will be marked lower, regardless of their fluency or creativity.

 Did you know there is a Student resource hub where your child can: